CSS Tutorial

 }

-If the page with the internal style sheet also links to the external style sheet the properties for h3 will be:
+If the page with the internal style sheet also links to the

 color:red;